lawrennd/snippets/_information-game/includes/minimal-resolution-example.md

 \notes{To illustrate the concept of minimal resolution and emergent observables, we'll create a simple example using a 2D latent space.
 This example will demonstrate how observables emerge when resolution constraints are applied to a system with latent coordinates.}

+\include{_information-game/includes/information-game-foundations.md}

-\notes{First, let's define a simple 2D latent space with coordinates $M_1$ and $M_2$.
+\notes{In this example, we'll explore a 2D latent space with coordinates $M_1$ and $M_2$.
 These coordinates are initially unresolved and governed by a wave-like equation.
 We'll implement a numerical simulation to show how these coordinates become resolvable as observables when resolution constraints are applied.}

+\notes{The key insight of this example is that observables emerge naturally from latent coordinates when resolution constraints are applied.
+As resolution increases (sigma decreases), the coordinates become resolvable one by one, transitioning from latent $M$-space to active $X$-space.}

+\slides{
+- Latent coordinates exist in $M$-space
+- Resolution constraints determine when coordinates become resolvable
+- As resolution increases, coordinates transition to $X$-space
+- The entropy gradient drives this transition
+}

-\helpercode{def compute_fisher_information(m1, m2, sigma=1.0):
+\helpercode{def compute_2d_fisher_information(m1, m2, sigma=1.0):
     """
     Compute the Fisher information matrix for a 2D Gaussian distribution.